SamBaker101/PATT_MK0/models/custom_parts/custom_parts.md

 <img src="images\z_carriage_right.PNG" alt="drawing" height="250"/>
 <img src="images\z_carriage_left.PNG" alt="drawing" height="250"/>

 These carriages are working fairly well.
-They could use some reenforcement though I also printed them with limitted infill/resolution for speed.
+They could use some reenforcement though I did print them with limitted infill/resolution so reprinting may help.

 End stop holder should be moved up slightly to give clearance for timing belt.
 More space should be opened between threaded z-rod attachments to simplify installation.

+More space is needed for x axis to pass through body, I had to drill/melt to make space.

 ### X Carriage